 #7 You are not using the right concealer

 Another makeup product you might not be using correctly is your concealer.

-Just like with foundation, you need the proper concealer depending on what your skin type is.
+Just like foundation, you need the proper concealer depending on what your skin type is.

 If you have oily skin, you would do best using a matte concealer, whereas dry skin would need a hydrating concealer.